tommytt427/tommytt427.github.io/_projects/turing-complete/arithmetic-memory.md

 ## Arithmetic Operations {#arithmetic}

 ### Double Trouble {#double-trouble}
-In this level, we are tasked to create a circuit that outputs high if at least two inputs are on.
+At this level, we are tasked to create a circuit that outputs high if at least two inputs are on.
 This is also known as a majority logic circuit!
-These are commonly used for fault-tolerant systems or for decision making processes such as a voting system or controls!
+These are commonly used for fault-tolerant systems or decision-making processes such as a voting system or controls!

 ![Half Adder Circuit](/assets/images/ArithmeticMemory/DOUBLETROUBLE.png)
 {: .project-image}